Maybe you could use some general study skills tips now that you've had a taste of what university life is like.

 Maybe the workshop you are looking for isn't being offered this month?
 Stop by our offices located on the First Floor of the Murray Building (RM 106) to find out.
 We have a wide variety of handouts with study skills tips, and a staff member will be happy to answer your questions.

 Even if we don't know the answer, we will find someone who can help.
 Don't be shy.
 Any staff member will be happy to help.

 Remember: you are not alone.
 Many others are seeking help, too.

 Can't get to the Murray Building?
 Don't want to waste paper?
-These tips are also available online as PDFs.
+These tips are also available online.

 Math and Stats Help

 So your math class has hundreds of people in it, which is VERY different from your math class in high school.
 Maybe the professor goes a little too fast?
 Maybe it's awkward to ask for help during class.